-Tanya van Biesen, Executive Director of Catalyst, on the crucial ingredients for women in leadership
+Tanya van Biesen, Senior Vice President at Catalyst, on the crucial ingredients for women in leadership

 From online to conferences to coffeeshops, the conversation about women in leadership roles just keeps on gaining momentum.
 (Yes!)
-Here, Wengage talks with Tanya van Biesen, executive director of the Canadian branch of Catalyst [www.catalyst.org].
-Catalyst is a global nonprofit working with some of the world’s most powerful CEOs and leading companies to help build workplaces that work for women.
+Here, Wengage talks with Tanya van Biesen, Senior Vice President, Global Corporate Engagement at Catalyst, a global nonprofit working with some of the world’s most powerful CEOs and leading companies to help build workplaces that work for women.
 Founded in 1962, Catalyst drives change with pioneering research, practical tools, and proven solutions to accelerate and advance women into leadership.